 READ MORE: Travel to Peru – All You Need to Know Guide

 Lima is a sprawling coastline metropolis, with much of its outer residential areas completely off-limits.
-Most visitors stay in the safer touristic neighbourhood of Miraflores, from which you can mix modern city hangouts with Inca ruins and beaches.
-Others stay in the bohemian area of Barranco, known for its alternative scene in street art, craft stalls and hippy-vibe hangouts.
+Most visitors stay in the safer tourist neighbourhood of Miraflores, where you can mix modern city hangouts with Inca ruins and beaches.
+Others stay in the bohemian area of Barranco, known for its alternative scene, street art, craft stalls, and hippie-vibe hangouts.

 Downtown Lima is accessible from both and is usually visited during a day trip.
-It’s largely sketchy beyond the small cluster of squares and streets where you’ll find grand buildings from cathedrals to Palaces around Plaza de Armas and colourful streets peppered with ornate wooden balconies as you wander between local cafes, restaurants and stores.
+It’s largely sketchy beyond the small cluster of squares and streets around Plaza de Armas, where you’ll find grand buildings, from cathedrals to palaces, and colourful streets peppered with ornate wooden balconies as you wander between local cafes, restaurants and stores.

 Where to Stay in Lima